FDio/csit/docs/report/introduction/test_scenarios_overview.rst

        FD.io testbeds demonstrating a single server (DUT1) and single client (DUT2) scenario using DMM framework and Linux kernel TCP/IP stack.
-    #. **NSH_SFC Functional**: NSH_SFC functional tests are executed in
-       virtual FD.io testbeds focusing on VPP nsh-plugin data plane functionality.
-Scapy is used as a traffic generator.

 All CSIT test data included in this report is auto- generated from :abbr:`RF (Robot Framework)` :file:`output.xml` files